 Get The Correct Gear

 There is nothing worse than heading out for a walking holiday and not having all the correct walking gear.
-Going out on a walking holiday is slightly different than going out on a day hike.
-However, a walking holiday you will need to go prepared.
+Going out on a walking holiday is slightly different from going out on a day hike.
+However, on a walking holiday, you will need to go prepared.
 Depending on where you are going and the temperatures you will be walking in, you will need several changes of clothes (especially if you don’t plan on washing clothes).
 So what should you take on a family walking holiday?
 Well, you may also need the following: